birkirbrynjarsson/TGRAF-3d-Maze/README.md

 ### The entire code of our shaders

-1. Describing what each line/part does.
-- Explain every variable and where and how it is used.
-1. Make sure to describe the relationship between vertex and fragment shaders, even if most of the work is in one of them.
-1. Get across the fact that we understand our shaders, within them and how that affects around them in OpenGL.
+We've removed the variable declerations in the shaders for less text, this is the difference between the 3 types of variables that we declear.

-`attribute` vertex list sent each time into main as the shaders gets executed.
+- `attribute` variables is the vertex list sent each time into main as the shaders gets executed.
-`uniform` variables are only used within the shader.
+- `uniform` variables are only used within the shader.
 These are the common variables that we've used and have handles to in our Java program.
-`varying` variables brought along the entire OpenGl pipeline, can send along as many as we want. v_color used in rasterization and fragment shader.
+- `varying` variables brought along the entire OpenGl pipeline, can send along as many as we want. v_color used in rasterization and therefor found again in the fragment shader.

 ### Vertex shader - Simple3D.vert
 ```c++